altsol/redmine_mattermost/README.md

 This plugin posts updates to issues in your Redmine installation to a Mattermost channel.

+Redmine Supported versions:
+version 0.6 for Redmine versions: 4.0.x.
-Redmine Supported versions: 2.0.x - 3.3.x.
+version 0.5 for Redmine versions: 2.0.x - 3.3.x.

 ## Screenshot